 - Follow up with your doctors.
 It is important that you keep all of your medical appointments and follow your doctors' advice to the letter.
 This shows you are taking your injuries and your recovery seriously.
 Even minor injuries have the potential to cause long-lasting problems if they are not allowed to heal properly.
 In addition, every interaction you have with nurses and doctors will create more medical documentation of your injuries that can be used in your case.

 - Call an attorney.
 After the crash, you may be dealing with serious injuries and struggling to return to your normal life.
-Our personal injury lawyers can take over the legal aspects of your claim, helping you present a strong case for compensation.
+Our bicycle accident lawyers in Franklin, TN can take over the legal aspects of your claim, helping you present a strong case for compensation.

 At GriffithLaw, we understand that injury victims are reluctant to take on an additional financial burden after the trauma of an accident.
 That is why we provide injury clients with a free initial consultation and represent their interests on a contingent fee basis, meaning we do not collect anything unless we secure a recovery for you.
 To learn more about your claim, download a free copy of our book, The 10 Worst Mistakes You Can Make With Your Tennessee Injury Case.